CZ-NIC/knot/doc/configuration.rst

 A module for query and response logging based on dnstap_ library.
 You can capture either all or zone-specific queries and responses; usually you want to do the former.
-The configuration conprises only a :ref:`mod-dnstap_sink` path parameter, which can be either a file or a UNIX socket::
+The configuration comprises only a :ref:`mod-dnstap_sink` path parameter, which can be either a file or a UNIX socket::